bhdirect-ebooks/dev-docs/source/code/general_types.md

 ## Languages and Transliterations

 Always use Unicode characters for any language or transliteration, along with one of the following four classes.
+Foreign book/article titles should only be styled with italics, not language specific styles such as `.lang` or `.translit`.

 ```html
 <!-- Greek -->